BioJulia/ProteinSecondaryStructures.jl/docs/src/user_guide.md

 julia> using ProteinSecondaryStructures
 ```

-Here, we illustrate the computation of the secondary structure of a PDB file provides
+Here, we illustrate the computation of the secondary structure of a PDB file provided
 as an example:
 ```julia-repl
 julia> pdbfile = ProteinSecondaryStructures.Testing.examples[1].filename